Journey Activity Report

 Available Tabs

-The Journey Activity report contains two tabs:
+The Journey Activity report contains three tabs:

 • Summary: On the Summary tab you see a list of all journeys and high level usage metrics like unique learners accessing, total completions.
 You also see metrics about the journey itself like total tracks, total assets, and estimated duration.
 You only see journeys listed here that have had user activity within the date range specified.